realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 Unless stable objecthood has been clearly demonstrated through robust correlation to reality, the safer treatment is as a virtual category open to further nesting and refinement.

+This framework does not reduce objecthood to ordinary physical chunkiness.

+Some objects are encountered not because they are easy to point at, but because they continue to reemerge through tracing across changing frames, methods, and scopes.

+Objecthood therefore matters because some structures survive the death of their theories better than merely useful categories do.

 ---

 # 1. Why Use the Word “Infinity”